Třanovice

 Třanovice (/cs/; Trzanowice, Trzanowitz) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,100 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

-The name is patronymic in origin derived from personal name Trzenek.
+The name is derived from personal name Trzenek.
 The name evolved from Trzenkowicze (1431, 1450) through Trzankowicze (1523, 1578), Strzankowicze (1571) into Trzanowicze beginning from 1610 (Trzanowiczyche), also the division to Upper (Horní/Górne/Ober) and Lower part (Dolní/Dolne/Nieder) of the village began in the 16th and 17th centuries.

 Geography

 Třanovice is located about 12 km east of Frýdek-Místek and 19 km southeast of Ostrava.
 It lies in the Moravian-Silesian Foothills, in the historical region of Cieszyn Silesia.
 The Stonávka River flows through the municipality.